-The Blacklist management page
+The IP Disallow List management page

-This page allows you to manage the IP Blacklist, defining the list of IPs or IP blocks which do not have access to your site.
+This page allows you to manage the IP Disallow List, defining the list of IPs or IP blocks which do not have access to your site.
 The management is done using the standard Joomla! toolbar buttons.
 Clicking on an entry, or checking its box and clicking onwill allow you to edit the entry.
 Clicking on the button allows you to add an IP/IP range.
 Checking one or several items in the list and clicking on will remove them from the list.

-Contrary to popular belief, you should not manually blacklist every single IP which appears to be attacking your site.
+Contrary to popular belief, you should not manually disallow every single IP which appears to be attacking your site.
 This will have unintended consequences which work against your site and offer no additional protection.

 First of all, not all detected attacks are actual attacks.
 Keep in mind that Admin Tools' Web Application Firewall, like every other WAF solution out there, is using a set of rules to determine the probability of a request being part of an attack and block it if it crosses a certain threshold.
 This means that there are a few cases of legitimate requests being mistakenly treated as attacks (false positives).
 This can happen when, for example, a user's browser keeps inserting the wrong password in the login form and the user not noticing and keep retrying to log in until they get blocked.
-You don't want to permanently blacklist that client of yours, now, do you?
+You don't want to permanently disallow access to that client of yours, now, do you?

 Furthermore and most importantly the IP an attack to your site seems to come from is most likely not the IP address of the attacker himself.
 Even a semi-decent, wanna-be hacker would never use his home's Internet connection to launch an attack.
 That would be the equivalent of a burglar leaving his driver's license in the house he robbed.
 Instead, hackers use hacked devices (from a PC to a smart lightbulb and everything in between) of innocent people to launch their attacks from.
 Therefore the IPs you see attacking you and are tempted to block are innocent people.
 These are your potential clients.
 You don't want to block them.